 HCC RaveAlerts is changing to an opt-in service.
 To continue receiving texts please visit http://www.getrave.com/login/highlandcc

 HCCTC Students don't forget to get your Parking Pass!
 For additional information contact the office in Building B, or call 913-367-6204

 Technical Center Courses

-- A schedule of the current semester's technical center courses may be viewed online by following the link.
-View Courses at the Technical Center
+A schedule of the current semester's technical center courses may be viewed online by following the link.
+View Fall 2014 Courses at Atchison

 Senate Bill 155- Tuition Free Technical Education for Kansas High School Students